Reka Bread Recipe

 How Do I Store Reka Bread?

-Store in a paper bag for 3 days or freeze for 3 months.
+Keep in a paper bag for 3 days at room temperature or freeze for 3 months.

 Can I Freeze Reka Bread?

-Yes, wrap tightly in plastic and foil before freezing.
+Yes, wrap slices tightly in plastic wrap and a freezer bag, thawing at room temperature.

 What Dishes Go Well with Reka Bread?